 Liverpool in Queens County, Nova Scotia — The Canadian Atlantic

 Location.
-44° 2.325′ N, 64° 42.915′ W. Marker is in Liverpool, Nova Scotia, in Queens County.
-Marker is at the intersection of Main Street (Nova Scotia Route 3) and Gorham Street, on the right when traveling east on Main Street.
+Marker has been reported missing.
+It was located near 44° 2.275′ N, 64° 43.002′ W. Marker was in Liverpool, Nova Scotia, in Queens County.
+Marker was on Main Street (Nova Scotia Route 3) just east of Legion Street, on the right when traveling east.
 Touch for map.
-Monument is in front of the former Town Hall, as Liverpool is now part of the Region of Queens Municipality.
-Marker is at or near this postal address: 219 Main Street, Liverpool, Nova Scotia B0T 1K0, Canada.
+Liverpool is now part of the Region of Queens Municipality.
+Marker was at or near this postal address: 293 Main Street, Liverpool, Nova Scotia B0T 1P0, Canada.

 Other nearby markers.
-At least 5 other markers are within walking distance of this marker.
-Liverpool Town Hall / L'Hotel de Ville de Liverpool (here, next to this marker); Old Burial Ground (about 150 meters away, measured in a direct line); Step Back in Time / The Final Resting Place (about 150 meters away); Beam Trawler Jutland Memorial Remembering the Deceased (about 150 meters away).
+At least 5 other markers are within walking distance of this location.
+Old Burial Ground (here, next to this marker); Step Back in Time / The Final Resting Place (here, next to this marker); Remembering the Deceased (within shouting distance of this marker); Liverpool Town Hall / L'Hotel de Ville de Liverpool (about 150 meters away, measured in a direct line); War Memorial (about 150 meters away).

 Also see . . .
 The Beam Trawler "Jutland" (Nova News Now, 2017).
 (Submitted on January 7, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Categories. • Cemeteries & Burial Sites • Disasters • Man-Made Features • Waterways & Vessels •